 When Is It Open?

 – The Sea Bridge will be open seasonally as often as possible, but may close for weather, sea state or construction.
-It will be staffed during peak hours of 11am to 7pm.

 – Look for the Open or Closed signs near the main entrances to either side of the bridge as well as usage signs (please see the latter below).
-The bridge connects between The Cable Wharf South Side, and the Museum Wharf North (where CSS Acadia is berthed.
+The bridge connects between The Cable Wharf South Side, and the Museum Wharf North (where CSS Acadia is berthed.)

 We will post opening/closing information on our social media accounts.